saltstack/salt/doc/topics/installation/rhel.rst

    - ``yum install salt-cloud``

 .. note::
-    EPEL support is not required when installing using the SaltStack repository on Red Hat 6 and 7.
-EPEL must be enabled when installing on Red Hat 5.
+    As of 2015.8.4, EPEL support is no longer required when installing on Red Hat 5.
+(EPEL support was previously required on Red Hat 5, but not on Red Hat 6 or 7).

 Post-installation tasks
 =======================